 - Assume an alternative summer assignment such as orientation, conference housing, housing assignments, staff training, and operations.

 Bachelor’s degree and professional Student Affairs experience required.
-Strong interpersonal, written and verbal communication skills, ability to effectively work and interact respectfully within a diverse and inclusive environment, demonstrated leadership and supervisory abilities are required.
+Strong interpersonal and communication skills and the ability to effectively work and interact respectfully within a diverse and inclusive environment, demonstrated leadership and supervisory abilities are required.
 The incumbent will also be required to live in the residence hall 12 months per year.
 Master’s degree in Higher Education Administration, College Student Personnel or Counseling and/or previous graduate or professional work experience in Residence Life preferred.